If you are looking for a truly remote area of Vancouver Island, Cape Scott Provincial Park is it!

 About 20 minutes north of the Eric Lake campsite, one can find a Sitka Spruce that measures more than 7 metres in diameter.
 Eric Lake is approximately 3 km from the trailhead.

-The best part about Cape Scott, however, is the beautiful white-sand beaches.
+However, the best part about Cape Scott is the beautiful white-sand beaches.

 The Beaches (and Hikes)

 The trails within the park are well marked and include the km to each beach/camping location.
 Accessing the majority of the beaches requires a multi-day backpacking adventure.
-If you are up for it, you are in for a real treat.
+You are in for a real treat if you are up for it.

-Nels Bight is apparently the most impressive of these beaches as it stretches more than 2,400 metres long and 210 metres wide at low tide.
+Nels Bight is the most impressive of these beaches, stretching over 2,400 metres long and 210 metres wide at low tide.
 This area is also a popular camping spot for hikers.
 Nels Bight is a 16.8 km hike from the trailhead and accessed by hiking the Cape Scott Trail.

 The hikes mentioned above (other than San Josef Bay) can be extremely muddy and difficult to traverse.
-It is not recommended to tackle most of Cape Scott’s trails unless you have previous backpacking experience.
+Tackling most of Cape Scott's trails is not recommended unless you have previous backpacking experience.
 Visitors should also be well-equipped for wet weather.

 For those up for the challenge, the Cape Scott and North Coast trails have been cited as one of the best coastal hikes anywhere in the world.
 It’s the ultimate bucket list for backpackers.
 As the West Coast Trail has become more popular and ultimately more accessible for even the novice hiker, Cape Scott has become the new great challenge.